Artist: Tuan Tran (authored by tuantran)

 Working with molten wax and pigment I build up layers and textures then scrape the cooled paint back to reveal the hidden history of process and form.

-Leslie Terzian Markoff
+Submitted by Leslie Terzian Markoff on

 A bit about the weaving process: I create the images with photographs, drawings on paper, and digital tools.
 The weave structures and fibers differ from piece to piece.
 They are as significant as the image.
 I engineer each piece, focusing on the technical specifications, and prepare a digital file.
 Then I weave a test and I weave the piece.
 The images emerge from the cloth, line by line (weft by weft).
 Its magic.